gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    might be motivated by new attacks.

    Allowing new connections can enable denial-of-service attacks.
-The endpoints MUST limit the number of simultaneous connection to two.
+The endpoints MUST limit the number of simultaneous connections to two.
    The implementor shall take into account that an existing DTLS connection can only be closed after "Ready_To_Close"
    {{Ready_To_Close}} indication.